dennypage/mcast-bridge/README.md

 ### Notes on the IGMP and MLD implementations

+mcast-bridge implements IGMP and MLD to detect the presence of multicast subscribers in the network networks.
 The IGMP implementation is based on RFC 2236 and RFC 9976, while the MLD implementation is based on RFC 2236 and RFC 9976.
+In the context of those standards, mcast-bridge operates as a multicast router, including the ability to operate as the elected querier in the network.

 The implementations deviate from the standards in the following aspects:

-1. The implementations ignore all link-local scope multicast addresses:
+1. The implementations ignore all (non-routable) link-local scope multicast
+   addresses:
    * IPv4: 224.0.0.0/24
    * IPv6: ff02::/16
-2. The IGMPv3 and MLDv2 implementations work at the IP group level only, ignoring all source specific address information.
+3. The IGMPv3 and MLDv2 implementations work at the IP group level only, ignoring all source specific address information.
 This is similar to some switches or routers with the forwarding method set to "IP Group Address" instead of "Source Specific IP Group Address".
-3. The implementations offer multiple querier modes.
+4. The implementations offer multiple querier modes.
 One of these modes, "quick", corresponds to the RFC specified behaviors.
 The other modes are extensions or alterations of the RFC behavior.
 See below for additional information on the available querier modes.